|

 $ DBEXPORT -p secret -x sample 1 2

-Export all but the data sets customers and parts in text mode.
+Export all but the first two data sets in text mode.

 All the examples above used the POSIX shell.
 To use dbexport from

-the MPE shell you need to enclose the arguments in quotes
+the MPE prompt, you need to enclose the arguments in quotes

 : DBEXPORT "-p secret -v sample"